skidzz/NowYouSeeMe/README.md

 # Now You See Me

+.
+A Passive Network Sniffer That Is Able To Detect If Someone Connects To Anybody's Access Point Nomatter If He Fails Or Not.
+It Will Catch Him And Report Back His MAC Address.

 - Uses:

 1 .
 It Can Catch Hackers, Internet Freeloaders And Thieves In The Act Trying To Get Access To Your Network Or Router.